arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 | ABC123     | 491272    | 8000412   | 2021-05-15 |
 | ABC123     | 491272  | 7960004   | 2022-02-01 |
 | SMLE321    | 223618    | 8000412 | 2020-08-19 |

---{{2}}--
-If the idea of relational databases with tables that refer to one another feels confusing, you're not alone.
-Let's walk through it together.
-First, we discover the patient Prairie Dawn in our `demographics` table, and note that this patient has a patient_id of SMLE321.
-We can then use this patient ID to find **related** data in other tables.
-For example, in the `encounters` table and in the `medication_order` table, we never see the patient name "Prairie Dawn," but we **do** find her ID, SMLE321.

 ### Relational Databases